-If you are familiar with my blog, you probably have guessed how much I adore stir-fry dishes – Paleo Beef with broccoli, chicken and broccoli, Chinese pepper steak, Sweet and Sour Chicken, Chinese Cashew Nut Chicken, Mongolian Beef featured in Whole30’s fast and easy cookbook …etc. The list goes on-and-on and with many more that have yet to come to this blog.
+If you are familiar with my blog, you probably have guessed how much I adore stir-fry dishes – Paleo Beef with broccoli, chicken and broccoli, Chinese pepper steak, Sweet and Sour Chicken, Chinese Cashew Nut Chicken, Mongolian Beef featured in Whole30’s fast and easy cookbook …etc. The list goes on and on and with many more have yet to come to this blog.

-Stir-fries are the equivalent of soul food to many Chinese/Taiwanese people.
-As a Chinese immigrant growing up in Taiwan, stir-fry dishes remind us of mom’s/grandma’s cooking.
+Stir fries are the equivalent of soul food to many Chinese/Taiwanese people.
+As a Chinese immigrant growing up in Taiwan, stir-fried dishes remind us of mom’s/grandma’s cooking.

 Although I’m not Thai, there are many Chinese immigrants and descendants living in Thailand.
 Many Chinese-influenced Thai stir-fry dishes, like today’s Paleo Thai Basil Beef Stir-Fry, is just one example that shows how one culture influences another.